 - Age group: skiers between 7-16 years of age

-- Practices: The Junior Alpine Team meets twice weekly (Wednesdays & Fridays, 5 - 7pm) for 8 weeks, starting January 8 and running through February.
+- Practices: The Junior Alpine Team meets twice weekly for 8 weeks (Wednesdays & Fridays, 5:30 - 7:00pm), starting in early January.

-Junior Alpine Skiers meet on Wednesdays and Fridays from 5-7pm.
-All skiers will meet at the base of the BIG tow at 5:00pm where as a team we will warm up and gather for instructions.
+Junior Alpine Skiers meet on Wednesdays and Fridays from 5:30-7:00pm.
+All skiers will meet at the base of the BIG tow where as a team we will warm up and gather for instructions.
 Parents are not required to ski with their skier unless the skier is unable to get up the big tow on their own (please see requirements below).

 Our schedule is set to compliment the Nordic Ski Program and a large portion of our skiers participate in both programs.

 Our coaching is parent and volunteer-driven.
 Fortunately, our little community of Leavenworth has an abundance of talent and enthusiasm.
-This program includes coaching at the Wolf Chase at Loup Loup and the Bakke Cup 3-Way Race at Ski Hill.
-Some skiers may choose to race in other local and regional races including those held Mission Ridge and Stevens Pass.
+This program includes team coaching and support at the 3 outstanding alpine races throughout Washington.

 - Kids must be avid skiers who can handle a variety of conditions and situations.